Gun Collection Appraisals: Liquidating an Estate with Firearms

 If you are resolved to liquidate the collection, it all starts with figuring out what you are selling.

-Identify Each Gun in the Collection
+Identify Each Gun in the Estate Collection

 Formal Gun Collection Appraisals are billed by the hour and we offer a full-service gun appraisal and gun identification services.
 Informal gun collection appraisals are usually set at a flat price per project and can be very useful for probate and estate disbursement.